christophknabe/cloud-uebung/README.md

-# cloud-uebung
+# Cloud-Computing-Übungen
-Some exercises for a course on Cloud Computing
+Here will appear the german exercises and some helpful instructions for a course on Cloud Computing at the Beuth University of Applied Sciences by Christoph Knabe.